 When your order is ready to be delivered, you will receive an email directing you to view your invoice in PayPal but you can opt instead to use a debit or credit card.
 When you click on the Pay button, you’ll be prompted to log in to PayPal but simply scroll down and you’ll see an option to “Pay with Debit or Credit Card.”

-No. You will not be asked to pay until your order is ready to be delivered.
+No. You will not be asked to pay until the search(es) have been conducted and the documents, if found, are ready to be downloaded.

 The Innovation Hub is a project at the National Archives (NARA) in Washington D.C. that is designed to supplement its digital collection.
 Researchers who visit the facility in person can use the scanners of the Innovation Hub to scan records from the NARA holdings and get digital copies of those scans for their personal use.
 The scans are then uploaded to NARA’s online catalog so that they can be accessed by other researchers.
 You can even append your name if you choose as the citizen archivist contributor.